mirosimo/CARS_THYMELEAF/README.md

 ## Implemented features
 For now there are implemented things like:
-Inserting, Updating, Deleting records, Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Exception management,  Multilanguage, Views Validation - Custom Validators, Custom annotations, Authentification, Authorization - Users, Roles management Images are saved as blob in db, Thymeleaf, Css.
+Inserting, Updating, Deleting records, Relation between entities, One To Many, Many To Many, Many To Many with extra columns in connection table, Exception management,  Multilanguage, View inputs Validation - Custom Validators, Custom annotations, Authentification, Authorization, Login, logout user, Users, Roles management
+Images are saved as blob in db, Thymeleaf, Css.